helioforecast/Papers/Moestl2020_PSP_rate/README.md

 There are 2 jupyter notebooks,

-(1)  cme_rate.ipynb  calculates the ICME rate for solar cycle 25
+(1)  icme_rate.ipynb  calculates the ICME rate for solar cycle 25 and Parker Solar Probe and Solar Orbit trajectory plots.

-(2)  psp_3dcore.pynb simulates PSP double crossings with 3DCORE
+(2)  psp_3dcore.pynb simulates PSP double crossings with 3DCORE.